Enapter/marketplace/pressure_sensors/README.md

 # Pressure Sensors

 Pressure sensors are devices that are used to measure the pressure of a fluid or gases, such as water or hydrogen, in a system or container.
-They are used in a wide range of applications, including industrial processes, medical equipment, and automotive systems.
-Pressure sensors are available in a variety of sizes and configurations to meet the specific measurement needs of different applications.
-Some of the key factors to consider when choosing a pressure sensor include accuracy, sensitivity, response time, and compatibility with different fluids.
-Pressure sensors are an essential component of many systems and are used to monitor and control the pressure of fluids for a variety of purposes.
+Enapter Blueprints supports both analogue and digital pressure sensors.